anthx/anthony-carrick-hugo-blog/content/post/14-lessons-over-four-years.md

 * Nice environments can be healthy.

 * Hesitate before buying something.
-If you keep wanting that product after a few weeks, you might actually want it. [^1]
+If you keep wanting that product after a few weeks, you might actually want it. [^2]

-* If you keep coming back to a thought or idea over several months or years [^2], that might be worth investigating…
+* If you keep coming back to a thought or idea over several months or years [^3], that might be worth investigating…

+[^1]: This could work in reverse too, that if you are feeling confident about a situation or person, it might be work considering.

-[^1]: use this time to save up if you need to.
+[^2]: use this time to save up if you need to.
 Wait longer for more expensive products.
 If you don't want it still, you might just be bored and want any new shiny thing.

-[^2]: covering stable mental health periods, in case you just need to get over a hump.
+[^3]: covering stable mental health periods, in case you just need to get over a hump.
 I mean ideas or plans or things you've "always wanted to do or try".